VVEIRD/TabletopSoundboard/README.md

 Here you can add a new sound to your soundboard library.
 After clicking on "Ok" the sound will be copied into a subfolder of this app.
 When choosing a mp3 file that contains a cover, the cover will be set as an icon.
 The icon can be changed by pressing "Open" beneath it.

 You can choose if its an ambience sound or an effect sound.
-Tags a separated by a space character.
-The name sound only contain the characters a-z, A-Z, _, -.
+Tags are separated by a space character.
+The name sound can only contain the characters a-z, A-Z, _, -.
 Th icon besides the name indicates if the name is already taken or not.

 ## Soundboards